atelictsd/Atelic-TSD/content/issues/2024-09-03-switch-port-disconnection.md

 *Issue Resolved, Vendor Monitoring | 09:57am Central* - Cisco Meraki reports that the issue has been resolved and is now monitoring.
 The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Cisco Meraki.
 End user disruption may occur for this issue.

 *Report Received | 09:52am Central* - We are investigating a potential issue that might affect the uptime of one our of services.
-Cisco Meraki reports that the Fish Room Apple TV has disconnected.
+Cisco Meraki reports that the Family 1 Apple TV has disconnected.
 The Atelic Technology Services Department has not been able to validate this report and are monitoring further updates from Cisco Meraki.
 End user disruption may occur for this issue.